Want the perfect workout program?Take Quiz

 Again, it's much more likely that a large circumference is a predictor of these diseases rather than the direct cause in these cases, but that doesn't make it any less dangerous.
 The ill effects of having a fat neck go much deeper than not being aesthetically pleasing.

 One of your first goals to get rid of neck fat is to decrease your fat mass and improve your body comp.
-The most effective strategy is by following a diet that incorporates whole foods and a caloric deficit.
+The most effective strategy is by following a healthy diet that incorporates nutritious muscle-building food and a caloric deficit.
 With those two variables, you should follow whichever diet best suits your lifestyle.

 There are a ton of different diets out there; some are based on science and some are based on quackery.
-However, they all have in common that they all incorporate a caloric deficit as this is the primary means of weight loss.
+However, what they all have in common is they incorporate a caloric deficit with plenty of lean protein, as this is the primary means of weight loss.
 Therefore, in terms of weight loss, there's really no such thing as a "better" diet as long as you can adhere to it long-term.
 In fact, long-term adherence is the primary variable in determining if a diet is successful or not.

 That being said, some diets do stick out as being more effective with adherence.
 A recent review published in 2020 of dozens of diets found that all of them have benefits and negatives.
 In other words, what might be good for trainee A may not be good for trainee B when their circumstances are taken into account.